Authority data and repositories

 The volume and diversity of metadata in circulation within information systems implied rethinking the formalism and uses of authority data: openness, interoperability, but also data sovereignty have indeed become requirements.

-The creation of the IdRef public interface in 2010 was initially a response to the need to open up authority data Sudoc The creation of the public interface in 2010 was initially a response to the need to open up authority data: correctly indexed by the general public search engines, it became visible and reusable thanks to a range of services developed for this purpose.
+The design of the IdRef public interface in 2010 was initially driven by the need to open up authority data.
+Sudoc correctly indexed by consumer search engines, they became visible and reusable thanks to a range of services developed for this purpose.

 The scientific community's interest in baseline data

-Because of the compulsory reporting of doctoral theses, their authors and supervisors, IdRef offers excellent coverage for the reporting of active researchers.
-Based on a crowdsourcing principle,Abes has set up a virtuous circle so that each researcher can inform the producer of his or her metadata of any improvements to be made.
+With mandatory reporting of doctoral theses, their authors and supervisors, IdRef offers excellent coverage for the reporting of active researchers.
+Based on the principle of crowdsourcing,Abes has set up a virtuous circle so that every researcher can inform the metadata producer of any improvements that need to be made.

 Beyond these individual uses, the uses ofIdRef have developed mainly in the field of Digital Humanities.
 Thus, in the framework of calls for projects launched by the GIS Collex-Persée or theNational Research AgencyAbes works directly with specific scientific communities (historians, archaeologists, specialists in languages with Arabic script, jurists, naturalists, etc.).
 In this logic,Abes signed a cooperation agreement in 2019 with the LARHRA (Rhône-Alpes historical research laboratory) for the deployment of data in accordance with the FAIR principles: "findable, accessible, interoperable and reusable".

-Note: whether it is the implementation of the evolution of the UNIMARC format, the application of the indexing vocabulary reform Rameau or the FNE project carried out in cooperation with the BnF, the operations related to the production of authority data are fully part of the Bibliographic Transition programme .
+Please note: whether it's a question of implementing the evolution of the UNIMARC format, applying the reform of the Rameau with BnF, operations involving the production of authority data are fully part of the Bibliographic Transition program .

 Open Science: the identifiers IdRef, ISNI, ORCID ... .